Meet Jamie Laing - Strictly Come Dancing 2020 contestant and Made in Chelsea Star

 The Made In Chelsea star is getting a second chance at Strictly after having to pull out last year.

-But sadly for the Made In Chelsea star his return didn’t go as smoothly as he may have liked, with Laing finding himself near the bottom of the Strictly Come Dancing leaderboard following an underwhelming score from the judges.

-It comes after Jamie had to pull out of the competition last year due to a leg injury.
-The reality TV start was replaced by Emmerdale actor Kelvin Fletcher who went on win with Oti Mabuse.
+The Strictly Come Dancing contestant and Made in Chelsea star has already made it much further in the competition than last year.
+In 2019 he was forced to pull out of the competition after injuring himself in the first-ever group number; he was replaced by Emmerdale actor Kelvin Fletcher, who went on win with Oti Mabuse.

+Since returning to the competition as part of the 2020 line-up, Laing has managed to score a 14 (for his Cha Cha Cha) and a 17 (for his American Smooth).
 This time around, Jamie is partnered with Karen Hauer.

-The TV star still has week two to try and impress the Strictly Come Dancing judges, as the week one scores and week two results will be combined, after which the public will get to vote for their favourite.
+The TV star has had two chances to impress the Strictly Come Dancing judges, as the week one scores and week two results have been combined.
+And the public will soon get to vote for their favourite ahead of Strictly 2020’s first elimination during the Sunday night results show.

-Strictly have released the songs and dances for Week Two, and Jamie and Karen will be doing the American Smooth to Night and Day by Frank Sinatra.

 Here’s everything you need to know about Jamie – one of the contestants in this year’s Strictly Come Dancing line-up.